-Using a multidimensional, cultural-historical framework focused on reducing academic achievement gaps, while promoting strong bicultural identities and resilience for culturally and linguistically diverse students, CLASE provides:
+Using a multidimensional, cultural-historical framework focused on reducing academic achievement gaps while promoting strong bicultural identities and resilience for culturally and linguistically diverse students, CLASE provides:

 - Professional development and resources for P-12 educators

-- Outreach support through mentoring/tutoring
+- Outreach support through mentoring/presentations

 - Program support in developing a pipeline to post-secondary education

 - Research to inform educators on ways to improve teaching and learning, especially those struggling in Georgia

 As a recognized research and development center, CLASE engages in a variety of research, professional development, and outreach initiatives serving first- and second-generation, predominantly Latino, culturally and linguistically diverse students, as well as their parents and educators, using a multidimensional, cultural-historical framework focused on reducing the academic achievement gap while promoting strong bicultural identities and resilience as means to support positive integration into the majority society.

 Research conducted by the Center for Latino Achievement and Success in Education has helped develop new pedagogies, change the understanding of cultural adaptation and learning, and investigate how first-generation students adapt to the United States.

 - Longitudinal immigration and education